mmomtchev/igc-xc-score/README.md

 ## Installation

-If you just want to run it from the command-line, download the executable file for your platform from the releases.
+If you just want to run it from the command-line, download the executable file for your platform from the [releases section](https://github.com/mmomtchev/igc-xc-score/releases).

 Or, if you already have Node.js, you can download the source distribution.